Mateen-ammu/Zomato/README.md

-Zomato Data Analysis
+🍽️ Zomato Data Analysis

-This repository contains a complete analysis of Zomato dataset across four modules: Excel, Power BI, Tableau, and SQL.
+This repository contains a complete analysis of Zomato dataset across four modules: SQL, Excel, Power BI, and Tableau.
 The goal is to analyze customer behavior, identify top cuisines/cities, track sales performance, and demonstrate how different BI tools can be used for data-driven insights.

-Project Modules
+📑 Table of Contents

+🔍 SQL – Data Extraction & Transformation

+📊 Excel – Dashboard & Data Analysis

+📈 Power BI – Interactive Dashboard

+📉 Tableau – Visual Storytelling

+🛠 Tools & Technologies

+🚀 Conclusion

-1. SQL – Data Extraction & Transformation
+🔍 SQL – Data Extraction & Transformation

 Wrote SQL queries to filter, clean, and extract insights from Zomato dataset.